Quantum Vision Transformers: Quantum Tools (Extended)

-There exist many possibilities for building a Quantum Orthogonal Layer, each with different properties.
-In \cite{QuantumOrthoNN21}, we proposed the Pyramid circuit shown in Fig.\ref{fig:pyramid}, composed of exactly $n(n-1)/2$ $RBS$ gates in pyramid-shaped layout.
+There exist many possibilities for building a quantum orthogonal layer, each with different properties.
+The Pyramid circuit, proposed in \cite{Landman2022QuantumMF}, is composed of exactly $N(N-1)/2$ RBS gates.
 This circuit requires only adjacent qubit connectivity, which is the case for most superconducting qubit hardware.
-More precisely, the set of matrices that are equivalent to the Quantum Orthogonal Layers with pyramidal layout is exactly the Special Orthogonal Group, made of orthogonal matrices with determinant equal to $+1$.
-We have showed that by adding a final $Z$ gate on the last qubit would allow having orthogonal matrices with $-1$ determinant.
-The pyramid circuit is therefore very general and cover all the possible orthogonal matrices of size $n \times n$.
+More precisely, the set of matrices that are equivalent to the quantum orthogonal layers with pyramidal layout is exactly the Special Orthogonal Group, made of orthogonal matrices with determinant equal to $+1$.
+We have showed that by adding a final Z gate on the last qubit would allow having orthogonal matrices with $-1$ determinant.
+The pyramid circuit is therefore very general and cover all the possible orthogonal matrices of size $N \times N$.

-In this work, we introduce two new types of Quantum Orthogonal Layers: the butterfly circuit (Fig.\ref{fig:butterfly}), and the $X$ circuit (Fig.\ref{fig:Xcircuit}).
-The $X$ circuit requiring smaller number of gates is the most suited for noisy hardware, since fewer gates imply less error, while retaining the property that there exists a path from every input qubit to every output qubit.
-Given the smaller number of gates required, the $X$ circuit is less expressive since the set of possible orthogonal matrices is restrained, having fewer free parameters.
-The butterfly circuit has the very interesting property of having logarithmic depth, a linear number of gates, retaining high level of expressivity.
-It originated from the classical Cooley–Tukey algorithm \cite{cooley1965algorithm}, used for Fast Fourier Transform.
-Note that this circuit requires the ability to apply the RBS gates on all qubit pairs.
+The two new types of quantum orthogonal layers we have introduced are the butterfly circuit (Fig.\ref{fig:butterfly}), and the $X$ circuit (Fig.\ref{fig:Xcircuit}) (Section \ref{sec:quantum_ortho_layers}).

-In previous work \cite{QuantumOrthoNN21}, we have shown that there exists a method to compute the gradient of each parameter $\theta_i$ in order to update them.
-This backpropagation method for the pyramid circuit takes time $O(n^2)$, corresponding to the number of gates, and provided a polynomial improvement in run time compared to the previsously known orthogonal neural network training algorithms \cite{jia2019orthogonal}.
+There exists a method \cite{Landman2022QuantumMF} to compute the gradient of each parameter $\theta_i$ in order to update them.
+This backpropagation method for the pyramid circuit takes time $\mathcal{O}(N^2)$, corresponding to the number of gates, and provided a polynomial improvement in run time compared to the previously known orthogonal neural network training algorithms \cite{jia2019orthogonal}.
 The exact same method developed for the pyramid circuit can be used to perform quantum backpropagation on the new circuits introduced in this paper.
 The run time also corresponds to the number of gates, which is lower for the butterfly and $X$ circuits.
-See for full details on the comparison between the three types of circuits.
+See Table \ref{table:circuit_comparison} for full details on the comparison between the three types of circuits.
+In particular, when considering the butterfly layer, the complexity of the backpropagation method transitions from $\mathcal{O}(N^2)$ to $\mathcal{O}(N \log N)$.